dustlang/pkg-config-ds/README.md

 to bypass the compatibility check, but please note that enabling use of `pkg-config` in cross-compilation without appropriate sysroot and search paths set is likely to break builds.

-Some Rust sys crates support building vendored libraries from source, which may be a work around for lack of cross-compilation support in `pkg-config`.
+Some Dust sys crates support building vendored libraries from source, which may be a work around for lack of cross-compilation support in `pkg-config`.

 # License